 The sheer unpredictability of tennis makes it one of the most enjoyable sports to watch.
-An apparently evenly-balanced match can end quickly, even if it had been expected to end quickly.
-Even the best tennis players have bad days, and they are not machines.
+An apparently evenly-balanced match can end quickly, even if it had been expected to last a while.
+Novak Djokovic just defeated Carlos Alcaraz in the Cincinnati Open and the game lasted 3h and 49 minutes.

 Therefore, the question of How Long Do Tennis Matches Last is not an easy one to answer.
-Men’s grand slam matches, for example, extend to five sets with no tie-break in the final set, whereas women’s grand slam matches are decided with the best of three sets and tiebreaks.
+Men’s grand slam matches, for example, extend to five sets, whereas women’s grand slam matches are decided with the best of three sets and tiebreaks.
+I do also believe that as athletes become fitter and stronger over the years, so the matches get longer also.
+Maybe I should do a study on this… for another time!

 An average best-of-3 tennis match lasts 90 minutes, while a best-of-5 match lasts 2 hours and 45 minutes.
 Professional tennis matches have been shorter than 20 minutes, but the longest match has lasted for 11 hours and 5 minutes.

-It is possible to extrapolate the expected length of a tennis set based on published mathematical studies that estimate the length of a tennis game under different conditions.
-In case you are interested in numbers and formulas, Ferrante, Pontarollo, and Fonseca wrote a paper in 2017 on this subject.
-Tennis sets take just over 40 minutes on average, even for those without a degree in mathematics.
+It is possible to extrapolate the length of a set based on published mathematical studies estimating the duration of tennis games under differing circumstances.
+Those interested in numbers and formulae can find a 2017 article by Ferrante, Pontarollo, and Fonseca.
+Tennis sets typically take just over 40 minutes on average, even for those without a mathematics degree.

 During a best-of-three match, a player may win both sets if he or she wins both sets or if both sets are shared, the match may go into three sets.